 The Civilian Board of Contract Appeals, CBCA, has upheld the clear language of a settlement agreement, which stated that “[i]n a settlement ‘each party gives up something in order to terminate the dispute without further litigation.’”
 Primetech v.
 Department of Homeland Security, CBCA 2453, et al., 12-2 BCA ¶ 35,130 at 172,477-78 (quoting Asberry v.
 United States Postal Service, 692 F.2d 1378, 1381-82 (Fed.
 Cir.
 1982))

-At best, when you sign a release of claims letter, you or your contract disputes attorney should insert clear language that you are reserving your rights regarding identified claims.
+At best, when you sign a release of claims letter, you or your contract claims disputes attorney should insert clear language that you are reserving your rights regarding identified claims.